Content Publishers with a Blog or News Website Need to Use HTTPS Too

 Here’s a look at some of the reasons you should care about using secure HTTPS connections throughout your content website.

 - Google / SEO – As a content publisher, you’re probably already very familiar with search engine optimization.
 What you might not realize is that Google is now giving a ranking boost to sites that use HTTPS.
 They do this on a per page basis.
-We wrote about this a while back in an article titled Facts About Google Using HTTPS as a Ranking Signal which you should go read if you haven’t yet.

 - Referrer Data – Speaking of SEO, one thing that’s good to know is the referrer for visits to your website.
 This is the last page a person came from before they get to your site and can let you know a lot about how visitors are finding your site.
 If you go from an HTTPS website to a plain HTTP website, the referrer data is stripped out and not available, which can be a problem.